Dunkin' Donuts

-DD IP Holder LLC, doing business as Dunkin', and originally Dunkin' Donuts, is an American multinational coffee and doughnut company, as well as a quick service restaurant.
+Dunkin' Donuts LLC, doing business as Dunkin', (Note: The brand dropped "Donuts" from their name in 2018, to reflect that the majority of their revenue comes from beverages, although Dunkin' Donuts remains the common name.) is an American multinational fast food restaurant chain specializing in coffee and doughnuts.
 It was founded by Bill Rosenberg in Quincy, Massachusetts, in 1950.
-The chain was acquired by Baskin-Robbins' holding company Allied Lyons in 1990, its acquisition of the Mister Donut chain and the conversion of that chain to Dunkin' Donuts facilitated the brand's growth in North America that year.
+The chain was acquired by Baskin-Robbins' holding company Allied Lyons in 1990.
+Its acquisition of the Mister Donut chain and the conversion of that chain to Dunkin' Donuts facilitated the brand's growth in North America the same year.

 Dunkin' and Baskin-Robbins eventually became subsidiaries of Dunkin' Brands, headquartered in Canton, Massachusetts, in 2004.
 Dunkin' Brands was purchased by Inspire Brands on December 15, 2020.
-The chain began rebranding as a "beverage-led company", and was renamed Dunkin' in January 2019; while stores in the U.S. began using the new name, the company intends to roll out the rebranding to all of its international stores eventually.
+The chain began rebranding as a "beverage-led company", and was renamed Dunkin' in January 2019.
+While stores in the U.S. began using the new name, the company intends to roll out the rebranding to all of its international locations.

-With approximately 14,000 locations in 39 countries, Dunkin' is one of the largest coffee shop and doughnut shop chains in the world.
-In addition to various varieties of coffee and doughnuts, products sold include bagels, breakfast sandwiches, muffins, and doughnut holes branded as Munchkins.
+With approximately 14,200 locations in 39 countries and $14.5 billion in system sales, Dunkin' is one of the largest coffee shop and doughnut shop chains in the world.
+In addition to several varieties of coffee and doughnuts, products sold include bagels, breakfast sandwiches, muffins, and doughnut holes branded as Munchkins.